 - Artemis was the Greek goddess of the moon and hunting, the twin of Apollo and the daughter of Zeus and Leto.

-- a slide on shoe with a low heal and no laces
+- a slide on shoe with a low heel and no laces

 - toiletry bag named after a leather bag designer Charles Dopplet